-Expert Tips on Massage: Making Therapeutic Choices
+Expert Tips on Successful Massage: Making Therapeutic Choices

-To counteract this imbalance, a therapeutic massage, body treatment, or even a spa day can be meaningful self-care.
+To counteract this imbalance, a therapeutic massage, body treatment, or a spa day can be meaningful self-care.
 Just knowing that you’re able to schedule some time for a massage may bring on waves of relief.
 Claiming time for yourself, making the appointment, and devoting funds toward self-care mean you are prioritizing your needs.

 Whichever way you book your session, whether you’re using an app or calling for an appointment, bring self-care into every part of the process.
-So whether you’re a frequent flier in the spa world, or a newbie to receiving massage, it can be helpful to have some success strategies on hand to maximize the benefit you receive from your experience.
+Whether you’re a frequent flier in the spa world, or a newbie to receiving massage, it can be helpful to have some success strategies on hand to maximize the benefit you receive from your experience.
 Use discretion when making a decision about the hands in which you are literally entrusting your body.

 The Professionalism of Massage Therapy